Ceiling Water Damage Repair in Dallas/Fort Worth

 When you feel water dripping on your head and look up to realize your ceiling is leaking water, call Regent Restoration for ceiling water damage repair.

-Our water restoration techs are on-call 24/7 and will arrive at your Dallas/Fort Worth property within 30 minutes.
+Our water restoration techs are on-call 24/7 and we guarantee we'll respond to your emergency with 45 minutes or less.
 Using state-of-the-art equipment, our certified techs will identify the source of the leak, extract the water, and repair your ceiling.

-Your Local Ceiling Water Damage Repair Experts in Dallas/Fort Worth
+Your Local Ceiling Water Damage Repair Experts in DFW

 How Our Team Repairs Water Damaged Ceilings